arcanecode/DataFabricator/Documentation/Show-DataFabricatorFunctions.md

 ## OUTPUTS

-String with the job title.
+The cmdlet creates an array of one or more objects with the following properties

 ## NOTES

-Data Fabricator - Get-FabricatedJobTitle.ps1
+Data Fabricator - Show-DataFabricatorFunctions.ps1

 Author: Robert C Cain | [@ArcaneCode](https://twitter.com/arcanecode) | arcane@arcanetc.com